LefterisJP/memoryjolter/README.md

 ## Installation

 You will need python 2.7.
-This sript does not work with python 3 due to dependency on pyethapp for unlocking the account.
+This script does not work with python 3 due to dependency on pyethapp for unlocking the account.

 Create a [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) for memory jolter and then install the requirements by doing `pip install -r requirements.txt`.